Eurovision Song Contest 2017: Salvador Sobral's political message

 The Portuguese representative Salvador Sobral drew attention to the European migrant crisis by turning up to the first semi-final winners' press conference in an "S.O.S.
 Refugees" shirt.
 "If I'm here and I have European exposure, the least thing I can do is a humanitarian message", Sobral stated.
 "People come to Europe in plastic boats and are being asked to show their birth certificates in order to enter a country.
 These people are not immigrants, they're refugees running from death.
 Make no mistake.
 There is so much bureaucratic stuff happening in the refugee camps in Greece, Turkey and Italy and we should help create legal and safe pathways from these countries to their destiny countries", he added, earning a round of applause.
 Later on, the EBU ordered a ban so that he could not wear it for the remainder of the contest.
 The EBU explained that Sobral's jumper was used as a means of "political message," which violates the rules of the contest.
 However, Sobral argued in his winning press conference that it was not political, but a message of humanitarianism.

 Jamala stage invasion

 Jamala's performance of her song "I Believe in U" during the interval of the final was disrupted by a man draped in an Australian flag who invaded the stage and briefly mooned the audience before being removed by security.
 He was later identified as Ukrainian prankster Vitalii Sediuk.
 In their response to the incident, the EBU stated the following: "A person took to the stage at the beginning of Jamala's performance of 'I Believe in U' at tonight's Eurovision Song Contest in Kyiv.
 He was quickly removed from the stage by security and out of the arena.
 He is currently being held and questioned by the police at the venue police office."
-The last time an unauthorised person gained access to the stage was in 2010 when the Spanish performance was disrupted by Jimmy Jump.